Running with Scissors ("Weird Al" Yankovic album): Parodies and polka

 The first parody recorded for the album was "Pretty Fly for a Rabbi", a parody of the Offspring's 1998 single "Pretty Fly (For a White Guy)", about a hip rabbi."
 In order to accurately write the song, Yankovic consulted several of his Jewish friends as well as several English-to-Yiddish dictionaries.
 The song's opening line – "Veren zol fun dir a blintsa" – is a Yiddish curse that roughly means "May you turn into a blintz."
 Originally, Yankovic had wanted voice actress Mary Kay Bergman to sing the song as her South Park character Sheila Broflovski.
 However, due to legal restrictions, she was only able to say a few lines in the finished product.
-Yankovic then approached actress Fran Drescher to lend her voice to the song, but this was also unsuccessful.
+Yankovic then approached actress Fran Drescher, who costarred in UHF with Yankovic, to lend her voice to the song, but this was also unsuccessful.
 Finally, Yankovic was able to get actress Tress MacNeille – who had been featured in his 1983 parody "Ricky" – to appear in the song.